 What we Learned: Traveling

 When we needed a transition stop for a night we liked the rest stop as opposed to the parking lot of a Walmart or Cracker Barrel.
 Our driving was usually done for the day by five or six in the evening and to pull into one of those places while they were still doing business was unsettling.
 Plus, you had to leave your route and drive through some suburb to find them.
-The rest stop was on your way and it had restrooms and travelers just like you.
-The best rest stops we found anywhere were the sandy little cut outs on the northern peninsula of Michigan.
+The rest stop was on your way and it had restrooms and travelers like you.
+The best rest stops we found anywhere were the sandy little cut outs on the upper peninsula of Michigan.
 Our one transition night in Michigan we stayed on the wrong side of Mackinac Island, unaware of these little beachy stops that butted up to the lake—but next time.

 -I would have liked another day or two in the Badlands or at least at the Sage Creek BLM site where we camped.
 Next to our spot there was a field of prairie dogs and in a little area just outside of camp a Buffalo would stop and chew on the sinewy grass in the early evening.
 Plus, there were little hiking trails fingering through the surrounding hills that we barely got to explore.